Income Tax Act 2007

 1. The discount rate is—

-2. the rate that is 2% greater than the Commissioner’s paying rate set by an Order in Council under section 120H of the Tax Administration Act 1994 that applied at the end of the preceding tax year if no rate is set under paragraph (b):
+2. the rate that is 2% greater than the highest Commissioner’s paying rate set by an Order in Council under section 120H of the Tax Administration Act 1994 that applied at any time during the tax year if no rate is set under paragraph (b):

 1. the rate set by the Governor-General by Order in Council.